 Vehicle Use For Business

-Granted you are using your car for business-related use outside of your regular commute, your mileage may be deductible, along with general upkeep expenses on your car.
-In order to actually be able to use this expense, you will need to keep close track of how many miles you are driving per year that specifically pertain to business use.
-These miles must be out of the standard commute between your home and work, if you are a commuter.
+If you use your car for business-related purposes outside your regular commute, your mileage may be deductible, along with general car maintenance expenses.
+To actually use this expense, you will need to keep a close track of the business miles you drive each year.
+These miles must be out of the standard commute between your home and work if you are a commuter.

 You can use two specific methods here to calculate what from your vehicle use is tax deductible:

-- Standard mileage rate –– First, multiply the amount of miles you’ve driven for business purposes only by the IRS’ standard mileage rate.
-Note: the mileage rate adjusts every year to keep up with inflation.
+Standard mileage rate – First, multiply the number of miles you’ve driven for business purposes only by the IRS’ standard mileage rate.
+Note: the mileage rate is adjusted each year to keep up with inflation.

-- Actual expense –– You’ll first need to determine the actual full cost to operate your vehicle, including license, registration, gas, oil, and upkeep.
+- Actual Expense – You’ll first need to determine the actual full cost of operating your vehicle, including license, registration, gas, oil, and maintenance.
 You’ll then multiply this cost by the percentage of miles driven for business use on your car.

 Membership Fees